Introduction to blended learning

 • What infrastructure is needed?

-• What professional development has been provided?
+• What professional development is provided?

 • What needs for professional development still exist?